jorzel/hashnode/cl7uanpl9009px9nvg6ws92mh.md

 ## Habits
 What is a habit?
 We can take a definition from the book: "A habit is a routine or behavior that is performed regularly - and in many cases, automatically" (J. Clear, *Atomic Habits*).
 James Clear unfolds a habit into a four-step pattern that constitutes a set of laws:
-1. Cue that should be obvious
+1. Cue that should be obvious.
-2. Craving that comes from habit attractiveness
+2. Craving that comes from habit attractiveness.
-3. Response that is easy
+3. Response that is easy.
-4. Reward that gives satisfaction
+4. Reward that gives satisfaction.

 It would be wonderful to put all of these rules into place for each habit.
 However, it might only take a handful of them to begin and keep worthwhile repeating behavior.
 So now, we analyze each law and determine how to incorporate it into our system of continuous learning.